mlvrkhn/raycast-polish-dictionary/README.md

 # Polish Thesaurus Raycast Extension

+## Overview
-A Raycast extension to find synonyms for Polish words.
+A Raycast extension that helps you find synonyms for Polish words quickly and easily.

 ## Features
 - Search for synonyms of Polish words
-- Copy synonyms to clipboard
+- Supports Polish characters and diacritical marks
-- Simple and fast interface
+- Simple and intuitive interface

 ## Installation

-1. Ensure you have Raycast installed
+1. Open Raycast
-2. Clone this repository
-3. Run `npm install`
-4. Run `npm run dev` to start development
+2. Go to Extensions
+3. Search for "Polish Thesaurus"
+4. Install the extension

 ## Usage

-1. Open Raycast
-2. Type "Find Polish Synonyms"
+1. Trigger the extension using the "Find Polish Synonyms" command
-3. Enter a Polish word
+2. Type a Polish word
-4. Browse and copy synonyms
+3. View the list of synonyms

-## Limitations
+## Development

-Currently uses a mock dataset.
-Future versions will integrate with a real Polish thesaurus API.
+- Built with TypeScript and Raycast API
+- Uses a comprehensive Polish thesaurus database

 ## Contributing

-Contributions welcome!
-Please open an issue or submit a pull request.
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License
+MIT License